Uncle Sam Says: “I’ll Give You 9 Tax-Friendly Reasons Why Now is Solar Time”

 Your roof counts too?
 Again, you have to do it the right way.
 Coastal Solar excels at helping our clients maximize their tax savings.
 We will help you at each step of the process and make sure you get every credit you can lay your energy bill-gutting hands on.

-If you replace your roof as part of the solar installation process, you can include those costs in your tax credit computations.
-Why do they allow this?
+But if you replace your roof as part of the solar installation process, you may be able include those costs in your tax credit computations.

 8. Accelerated Depreciation – an Additional Tax Deduction